Council on the Ageing

 NACSCOM has attended conferences such as the Bali Regional Conferences on Ageing.
 A group of people aged 70 and over were invited to discuss issues such as income security and health services.

 Finally, NACSCOM has established two care homes to provide for older people and four day centres where older people can socialise.
-NACSCOM joined the HelpAge network in 1992 and became an Affiliate in 2004.
+NACSCOM has been working with HelpAge International since 1992 and became HelpAge global network member in 2004.

 Yayasan Amal USIAMAS

 Yayasan Amal USIAMAS was established in 1991 to establish community based services for older people.
 Their aim is to enable older people in Malaysia to live active, meaningful and comfortable lives.

 Their activities include advocacy, carrying out seminars and workshops, offering counselling, direct services such as nursing, as well as providing information centres to older people.
 They also conduct studies and publish research on issues such as social welfare.

 The organisation works to motivate, train and provide support facilities to secure and improve older people's income.
 They also provide public education to improve the care older people receive and their living conditions.